OrrBin/Jsonic/README.md

 ## Jsonic Features
 - serialize any `jsonic type` to `jsonic representation`
-    - For classes that extends `Serializable` or are registered using `register_serializable_type` you could declare instance attributes as transient, so they won't take place in the serialization process
+    - For classes that extends `Serializable` or are registered using `register_serializable_type` you could declare instance attributes as transient, so they won't participate in the serialization process
     - You could create your own custom serializer for a specific type using `@jsonic_serializer` decorator
     - You can choose to serialize to `python generic dict` or to `JSON string`
     - You can choose to leave private attributes out of the serialization process